EARLY EXPERIENCE ON ADULT RELATIONSHIPS

 Hazan and Shaver's hypothesis is supported by their research, which used a love quiz to show correlations between attachment style and relationship satisfaction.

-Hazan and Shaver’s study did have some plus points: a large sample and some significant replication results.
+Hazan and Shaver’s study did have some strengths: a large sample and significant replication results.
 However….

 In Hazan and Shaver’s study, participants had to classify their attachment style by retrospectively analysing their childhood experiences.
 It is doubtful that individuals could remember their early attachment experiences, as childhood amnesia, also called infantile amnesia, is the inability of adults to retrieve episodic memories before the age of 2–4 years.
 For the first 1–2 years of life, brain structures such as the limbic system, which holds the hippocampus and the amygdala and is involved in memory storage, are not yet fully developed.
 This means that participants in the study would have relied on their parental recollections of their infancy or made it up!